pompeybug/pompeybug.github.io/_posts/2008-10-07-albert-road-traffic-calming-what-do-you-think.md

 It has been suggested that a marked cycle lane should be created on the pedestrian side of the bollards in the narrowest sections.

 We would like to see the imposition of a 20mph speed limit in this part (and all parts) of albert Road.

-Please tell us your views

-Click on the

-**Link target is /enquiry/**

-**Link text is Contact Us**

-Contact Us

- link.

- We'll collate the replies and let you know everyone's views.